 This new booster pump station, located at the corner of Hands Mill Highway and Highway 161, will pump potable water from Rock Hill to the city of York via the York County pipeline.
-The station, which consists of a 250,000 gallon glass lined water tank with two large booster pumps and to small jockey pumps, was completed in May of 2019 by Basinger Construction, our prime contractor.
-Keck and Wood were the design consultants on the project.
+The station, which consists of a 250,000 gallon glass lined water tank with two large booster pumps and two small jockey pumps, was completed in May of 2019 by Basinger Construction, our prime contractor.
+Keck and Wood was the design consultant on the project.

 This project creates 'waterline loops' on several dead-end lines throughout the eastern water distribution system.
 These loops enhance water quality by improving circulation, as well as augmenting pressure and reliability.
 Design was by CES Engineering, and was constructed by Garawco Construction.